Boris Berezovsky 'found with ligature around his neck'

 "He has taught me to never stop fighting for what one believes in no matter what the costs may be."

 Anastasia and her brother Artem are Mr Berezovsky's children with his second wife Galina Besharova.

 She added: "There aren't enough words in any language that can somehow express everything that he was and everything he will continue to be.
-The only word that comes close is extraordinary."'No struggle'
+The only word that comes close is extraordinary."